jeffriley/COMPAS-docs/docs/example-compas-run.rst

 Tutorial: simple COMPAS run
 ===========================

+This tutorial assumes that you have already built the COMPAS executable as described in :doc:`building-COMPAS`.

 For this example you will need the python script ``pythonSubmitDemo.py``, which specifies all the program options (physics assumptions, output types) and runs COMPAS in the terminal.
 Although the primary functionality of COMPAS is to evolve a whole population of binary stars rapidly, for now, let's focus on evolving a single stellar system and examining the detailed output.